jayashreenagaraju/Ironhack-Module-1-Project/.ipynb_checkpoints/README-checkpoint.md

 The hypotheses tested and corresponding visualizations include:

     - **Sales Analysis**:
-        - Group by brand, department, category, subcategory, and product name to count the total number of sales and display the top and bottom 5 in bar graphs.
+        - Group by brand, department, category, and product name to count the total number of sales and display the top and bottom 5 in bar graphs.
     - **Price Analysis**:
-        - Check if PRICE_RETAIL is the same as PRICE_CURRENT.
+        - Check if `price_retail` is the same as `price_current`.
-        - Create a discount column and a discount data frame for further analysis.
+        - Create a `discount` column to the data frame and create a new discount data frame for further analysis
     - **Discount Analysis**:
-        - Bar plots for the top 5 brands, departments, categories, subcategories, and products on discount.
+        - Bar plots for the top 5 brands, departments, categories, and products on discount.
     - **Sales Distribution**:
         - Count the total number of sales by brand, department, and category, displaying them by percentage.
     - **Revenue Analysis**:
-        - Aggregate by PRICE_CURRENT and group by necessary columns to calculate total revenue.
+        - Aggregate by `price_current` and group by necessary columns to calculate total revenue.
         - Show bar charts of the highest and lowest revenue by brands.

 ## Visualizations
+FYI: Bar graphs are in skyblue color for top line and grey for bottom line

-- Bar graphs showing top and bottom entities (brands, departments, categories, subcategories, products) by sales.
+- Bar graphs showing top and bottom entities (brands, departments, categories, products) by sales.
 - Bar graphs illustrating the impact of discounts.
-- Percentage distributions of sales by brand, department, and category.
+- Percentage distributions of sales by brand, department and category.
 - Revenue bar charts highlighting financial performance by brand.

 ## Results & Insights